afoote31/afoote31.github.io/_posts/2026-07-10-Comparing-Leads.md

 The first three plots in this post are produced using Plotly, so they are interactive.
 You can double-click on an icon in the legend to hide all other lines, and then double click on it again to restore them.
 To hide or show a line, just click on its icon in the legend.
 You can also select portions of the plot to zoom in on using a click and drag to highlight the region of interest.
 Click on the home button in the top right to return the plot to the original axes.
 Lastly, hovering over the points will show their values!

 ### Soccer
 The first sport I want to look at is soccer.
 The data comes from [StatsBomb](https://github.com/statsbomb/open-data/tree/master), who provide a wonderful dataset of event-level data for thousands of games.
 For our purposes, I focused on men's soccer, and only international competition or matches from top European leagues (Premier League, La Liga, Bundesliga, Serie A, Ligue 1, Champions League, or UEFA Europa League).
 In total, there were 2524 matches from a variety of years.
 I've excluded game states where the score differential is greater than three goals, as these states make up only 2.2% of states, and adding those lines would make the plot harder to read and interact with.
+Note that the zero goal differential line steadily crawls down to zero because matches those matches will end in a tie.

 For the larger goal differences, those leads naturally took longer to build up, hence those lines start later.
 Those deficits look to be very difficult to overcome, and fans with those leads can feel comfortable that their team is likely to win.

-WHATS GOING ON WITH ZERO SCORE DIFFERENTIAL

 <div class="l-page">
   <iframe src="{{ '/assets/plotly/soccer2.html' | relative_url }}" frameborder='0' scrolling='no' height="500px" width="100%" style="border: 1px dashed grey;"></iframe>